trueos/trueos-docs/trueos-handbook/using.rst

 connected interfaces should "just work" whenever using a |trueos|
 system.

-After installation, a wireless configuration icon will appear in the system tray if |trueos| detects a supported wireless card.
-Hover over the wireless icon, shown in :numref:`Figure %s <network1>`, to see it indicate if the interface is associated and provide information regarding the IP address, IPv6 address, SSID, connection strength, connection speed, MAC address, and type of wireless device.
+After installation, a wireless configuration icon appears in the system tray if |trueos| detects a supported wireless card.
+Hover over the wireless icon shown in :numref:`Figure %s <network1>` to see an indication if the interface is associated and more information regarding the IP address, IPv6 address, SSID, connection strength, connection speed, MAC address, and type of wireless device.